Alien Costume Saga: Plot

 Following the Secret Wars, Spider-Man returns to Earth from Battleworld wearing a black costume.
 He discovers the black costume creates its own webbing and can disguise itself as street clothes according to his mental commands.
 Meanwhile, the mob boss Rose orders the murder of football player Ray Nesters.
 Spider-Man stops Rose's henchmen, then raids Rose's warehouse prompting Rose to hire Puma to kill Spider-Man.
 They fight, and Spider-Man is injured when he protects bystanders from debris.
 Puma decides not to continue the fight until Spider-Man has healed.
 Later, Peter Parker's girlfriend Mary Jane Watson reveals she has known about his double life as Spider-Man for years.
 That night, the black costume slips over Spider-Man and takes him out for exercise while he continues to sleep.
 While out, Peter has a nightmare where his old costume fights the new one.
 When he wakes, Spider-Man realizes the black costume is leaving him tired.

 Spider-Man asks Mr. Fantastic for help, and tests reveal the suit is a living symbiote that has bonded mentally and physically with Spider-Man, and that it is sensitive to sound.
 When the symbiote tries to graft itself to Spider-Man's body permanently, Mr. Fantastic removes it from Spider-Man's body with a sonic blaster and locks it in a containment cell.
 Meanwhile, Rose hires the Hobgoblin to attack the Osborn Corporation and Spider-Man wears his old red-and-blue costume to stop him.
 During the fight, the symbiote escapes from the containment cell returns to Spider-Man's apartment.
-It disguises itself in such a way that Spider-Man puts it on again, then it tries to take control of him.
-While battling one of the Vulturions, Spider-Man makes his way to a church bell tower where he uses the sound of the bells to free himself.
-The symbiote flees the loud sounds and Spider-Man believes it is destroyed.
+It disguises itself in such a way that Spider-Man puts it on again, then battles for control of him, before they are both ambushed by the Vulturions.
+During the course of the fight, Spider-Man makes his way to a church's bell tower, where he uses the sound of the bells to free himself.
+Before fleeing itself, the symbiote rescues Peter from the sonically lethal tolling of the bells.
+Awakening later on, he believes the symbiote to be destroyed.

 Aftermath

-In Spectacular Spider-Man #99, Spider-Man starts wearing a cloth version of the black costume that was given to him by the Black Cat.
-But in The Amazing Spider-Man #298-300, it was revealed the symbiote survives and stays in the church until it bonds with disgraced Daily Globe reporter Eddie Brock, who blames Spider-Man for the demise of his career, and becomes Venom to seek revenge on Spider-Man.
+Following the symbiote's apparent destruction, Spider-Man starts wearing a cloth version of the black costume that was given to him by the Black Cat.
+Later, it is revealed the symbiote survived and stays in the church until it bonds with disgraced Daily Globe reporter Eddie Brock, who blames Spider-Man for the demise of his career, and becomes Venom to seek revenge on Spider-Man.
 After defeating Venom, Spider-Man officially returns to his original red-and-blue costume.